Skip to main content

 Frequently Asked Questions

-To Aerthen is a casual role playing game with fantasy theme.
+To Aerthen is a tactical role playing game with fantasy, anime and science fiction themes.

 To Aerthen is available on PC and Windows.